High School Programs through Systems Education Experiences

 One of the key objectives of ISB involves transferring knowledge gained through research to the community for the benefit of society.
 A second objective is to inspire, prepare and diversify the next generation of researchers.
 The Systems Education Experiences (SEE) program within the Baliga Lab meets and surpasses these objectives through a variety of internship and ambassador programs.

 This summer, we are offering 2 opportunities for high school students.
 Both opportunities will be virtual.
-The application for each of these opportunities is the same.
-All instructions and links for applying can be found on this page.
-Details on the programs are also below and will be updated with new links and information throughout the coming months.
-Please read all information available before contacting our staff with questions.
+The application for each of these opportunities was the same.
+Details on the programs are below and will be updated with new links and information throughout the coming months.
+Please read all information available before contacting our staff with questions – the Frequently Asked Questions (FAQ) page should be especially helpful.

 - Current juniors (11th graders) only are eligible for ISB’s paid 8-week (~320 hour) formal summer internship.
 This summer’s possible internship topics include but are not limited to: computational biology, the microbiome, cancer, systems medicine (medicine that is predictive, preventative, personalized and participatory) and bioengineering with algae.
 All projects are aligned with a current ISB project which is driven by a mentor.
 Students will learn about systems biology and apply their learning to a research project.
 Depending on the project, students will also learn and/or deepen understanding in scientific, engineering, math, coding, and other professional and computer-based skills.
 All projects also include: a) interviewing ISB professionals to learn about various career paths, b) building a website that describes the internship project and experience, and c) helping out with school-based curriculum development if pertinent.
 We are seeking 2-10 temporary High School Interns to work in the Baliga Laboratory and/or other ISB Labs.
 This position will tentatively begin Monday, June 28 and end on August 20, 2021.
 The Interns will work up to 40 hours per week.
 Pay rate is $16.69/hour.